 CNC collets are the ideal workholding method for machining smaller parts.
-They are typically used with pieces that are less than 3 inches in diameter because of the additional tool clearance.
+They are typically used with pieces less than 3 inches in diameter because of the additional tool clearance.
 This added space provides a more streamlined shape and reduced nose diameter.
-In addition to this, collets are also less prone to centrifugal force, meaning they provide more consistent gripping force.
+Collets also offer:

-- Faster setup times
+- Fast setup times

 - Increased cost-effectiveness

 - Availability in a variety of sizes and shapes